CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 9. Add example of a chain of edits to an SBOM document, as it is passed down the supply-chain
 10. Distinguish between Dependencies (as resolved by the Builder, Packager or Integrator roles) and Requirements (unresolved, but as defined by the Author or Integrator roles).
 11. Distinguish in which SBOM Types (or stages) different fields are expected to be set, in order to help SBOM Authors produce and verify fields as expected.
+12. PCI-SSF v1.2.1 requires not only that component dependencies are listed, but also service dependencies. ([download link](https://docs-prv.pcisecuritystandards.org/Software%20Security/Standard/PCI-Secure-Software-Standard-v1_2_1.pdf]

 ## License and use of this document